 I take a dual path approach to developing eLearning courses.

 - The first path deals with the content of the course.
 Here, the approach is to provide consistent and relevant content delivered in a timely manner that will also serve as a resource for future reference.

 - The second path is in the context.
-By encouraging the learner to use the information in the real world where the course extends beyond the computer, and engages the learner in the workplace with her manager and peers.
+By encouraging the learner to use the information in the real world where the course extends beyond the computer and engages the learner in the workplace with the manager and peers.